chmodshubham/OpenDEK-Binary/README.md

+# Open-Developer-Experience-Kit

-Intel® Smart Edge Open Developer Experience Kit provides customized infrastructure deployments for common network and on-premises edge use cases.
+IntelÂ® Smart Edge Open Developer Experience Kit provides customized infrastructure deployments for common network and on-premises edge use cases.
 Combining Intel cloud-native technologies, wireless networking, and high-performance compute, experience kits let you deliver AI, video, and other services optimized for performance at the edge.

 Get Started:
-To learn how to install and use Intel® Smart Edge Open Developer Experience Kit, open the Get Started Guide in a browser: https://www.intel.com/content/www/us/en/developer/articles/reference-implementation/smart-edge-open-developer-experience-kit.html
+To learn how to install and use IntelÂ® Smart Edge Open Developer Experience Kit, open the Get Started Guide in a browser: https://www.intel.com/content/www/us/en/developer/articles/reference-implementation/smart-edge-open-developer-experience-kit.html